-- 23.1.4 Evidence that the transmission developer or its parent company, if relevant, has been in existence at least three years. - 23.2 Review of Pre-Qualification Applications: No later than November 1st of the then-current planning cycle, the Duke Transmission Provider will notify transmission developers that submitted pre-qualification applications or updated information by August 1st, whether they have pre-qualified as eligible to propose a transmission project for consideration for selection in a regional transmission plan for RCAP in the upcoming planning cycle.
-A list of transmission developers that have pre-qualified for the upcoming planning cycle will be posted on the Regional Planning Website. - 23.3 Opportunity for Cure for Pre-Qualification Applications: If a transmission developer does not meet the pre-qualification criteria or provides an incomplete application, then following notification by the Duke Transmission Provider, the transmission developer will have 15 calendar days to resubmit the necessary supporting documentation to remedy the identified deficiency.
-The Duke Transmission Provider will notify the transmission developer, whether they are, or will continue to be, pre-qualified within 30 calendar days of the resubmittal, provided that the Duke Transmission Provider shall not be required to provide such a response prior to November 1st of the then-current planning cycle.

-- 23.4 Pre-Qualification Renewal: If a transmission developer is pre-qualified as eligible to propose a transmission project for consideration for selection in a regional transmission plan for RCAP in the then-current planning cycle, such transmission developer may not be required to re-submit information to pre-qualify with respect to the upcoming planning cycle.
+- 23.1.3.2 Evidence demonstrating the ability to address and timely remedy failure of transmission facilities; - 23.1.3.3 Violations of NERC and/or Regional Entity reliability standard(s) and/or violations of regulatory requirement(s) that have been made public pertaining to the development, construction, ownership, operation, and/or maintenance of electric transmission infrastructure facilities (provided that violations of CIP standards are not required to be identified), and, if so, an explanation of such violations; and - 23.1.3.4 A description of the experience of the transmission developer in acquiring rights of way. - 23.1.4 Evidence of how long the transmission developer and its parent company, if relevant, have been in existence. - 23.2 Review of Pre-Qualification Applications: No later than November 1st of the thencurrent planning cycle, the Duke Transmission Provider will notify transmission developers that submitted pre-qualification applications or updated information by August 1st, whether they have pre-qualified as eligible to propose a transmission project for consideration for selection in a regional transmission plan for RCAP in the upcoming planning cycle.
+A list of transmission developers that have prequalified for the upcoming planning cycle will be posted on the Regional Planning Website. - 23.3 Opportunity for Cure for Pre-Qualification Applications: If a transmission developer does not meet the pre-qualification criteria or provides an incomplete application, then following notification by the Duke Transmission Provider, the transmission developer will have 15 calendar days to resubmit the necessary supporting documentation to remedy the identified deficiency.
+The Duke Transmission Provider will notify the transmission developer, whether they are, or will continue to be, pre-qualified within 30 calendar days of the resubmittal, provided that the Duke Transmission Provider shall not be required to provide such a response prior to November 1st of the then-current planning cycle. - 23.4 Pre-Qualification Renewal: If a transmission developer is pre-qualified as eligible to propose a transmission project for consideration for selection in a regional transmission plan for RCAP in the then-current planning cycle, such transmission developer may not be required to re-submit information to pre-qualify with respect to the upcoming planning cycle.
 In the event any information on which the entity's pre-qualification is based has changed, such entity must submit all updated information by the August 1st deadline.
 In addition, all transmission developers must submit a full pre-qualification application once every 3 years. - 23.5 Enrollment Requirement to Pre-Qualify as Eligible to Propose a Transmission Project for Potential Selection in a Regional Transmission Plan for RCAP: If a transmission developer or its parent company or owner or any affiliate, member or subsidiary has load in the SERTP region, the transmission developer must have enrolled in the SERTP in accordance with Section 22.2 to be eligible to prequalify to propose a transmission project for potential selection in a regional transmission plan for RCAP.

-TRANSMISSION PROJECTS POTENTIALLY ELIGIBLE FOR SELECTION IN A REGIONAL TRANSMISSION PLAN FOR RCAP:
+24. TRANSMISSION PROJECTS POTENTIALLY ELIGIBLE FOR SELECTION IN A REGIONAL TRANSMISSION PLAN FOR RCAP: